beaconsproject/movement_explorer/README.md

 ### Running the app

+There are three ways to run the app:

+1) The simplest method is simply point your browser to: https://beaconsproject.shinyapps.io/movement_explorer/

-The app can be run from a local machine using the following steps (note, the first 2 steps only need to be run once):
+2) The app can also be run from a local machine using the following steps (note, the first 2 steps only need to be run once):

-1. Install R (download from [r-project.org](https://www.r-project.org/) and follow instructions)
+  -  Install R (download from [r-project.org](https://www.r-project.org/) and follow instructions)
-2. Install the following additional packages:
+  -  Install the following additional packages:

 ```
 install.packages(c("leaflet", "tidyverse", "cli","shinydashboard", "shinycssloaders", "shiny", "shinyjs",
    "markdown", "dplyr", "tidyr", "sf", "shinyMatrix"))
 ```

-3. Start the Shiny app:
+    Start the Shiny app:

 ```
 shiny::runGitHub("beaconsproject/movement_explorer")
 ```

-Alternatively, you can download the repository and run it from a local machine:
+3) Alternatively, you can download the repository and run it from a local machine:

   - Download and extract this repository to a local drive e.g., "D:/Apps/movement_explorer"
   - Start R or RStudio